Shareholder rights plan: United Kingdom

 In the United Kingdom, poison pills are not allowed under the Takeover Panel rules.
 The rights of public shareholders are protected by the Panel on a case-by-case, principles-based regulatory regime.
 Raids have helped bidders win targets such as BAA plc and AWG plc when other bidders were considering emerging at higher prices.
 If these companies had poison pills, they could have prevented the raids by threatening to dilute the positions of their hostile suitors if they exceeded the statutory levels (often 10% of the outstanding shares) in the rights plan.
 The London Stock Exchange itself is another example of a company that has seen significant stakebuilding by a hostile suitor, in this case the NASDAQ.
 The LSE's ultimate fate is currently up in the air, but NASDAQ's stake is sufficiently large that it is essentially impossible for a third party bidder to make a successful offer to acquire the LSE.

+Europe

 Takeover law is still evolving in continental Europe, as individual countries slowly fall in line with requirements mandated by the European Commission.
 Stakebuilding is commonplace in many continental takeover battles such as Scania AB.
 Formal poison pills are quite rare in continental Europe, but national governments hold golden shares in many "strategic" companies such as telecom monopolies and energy companies.
 Governments have also served as "poison pills" by threatening potential suitors with negative regulatory developments if they pursue the takeover.
 Examples of this include Spain's adoption of new rules for the ownership of energy companies after E.ON of Germany made a hostile bid for Endesa and France's threats to punish any potential acquiror of Groupe Danone.